Fashion design: Ready-to-wear (prêt-à-porter)

 Ready-to-wear, or prêt-à-porter, clothes are a cross between haute couture and mass market.
 They are not made for individual customers, but great care is taken in the choice and cut of the fabric.
 Clothes are made in small quantities to guarantee exclusivity, so they are rather expensive.
-Ready-to-wear collections are usually presented by fashion houses each season during a period known as Fashion Week.
+Ready-to-wear collections are usually presented by fashion houses each season during a period known as fashion week or fashion month.
 This takes place on a citywide basis and occurs twice a year.
-The main seasons of Fashion Week include: spring/summer, fall/winter, resort, swim, and bridal.
+The main seasons of Fashion Week include spring/summer, fall/winter, resort, swim, and bridal.

 Half-way garments are an alternative to ready-to-wear, "off-the-peg", or prêt-à-porter fashion.
-Half-way garments are intentionally unfinished pieces of clothing that encourages co-design between the "primary designer" of the garment, and what would usually be considered, the passive "consumer".
+Half-way garments are intentionally unfinished pieces of clothing that encourage co-design between the "primary designer" of the garment, and what would usually be considered, the passive "consumer".
 This differs from ready-to-wear fashion, as the consumer is able to participate in the process of making and co-designing their clothing.
 During the Make{able} workshop, Hirscher and Niinimaki found that personal involvement in the garment-making process created a meaningful "narrative" for the user, which established a person-product attachment and increased the sentimental value of the final product.

 Otto von Busch also explores half-way garments and fashion co-design in his thesis, "Fashion-able, Hacktivism and engaged Fashion Design".